 - We will collect details of your major trauma injuries in order to assess whether we can be of assistance and to discuss the services we can offer you (with your prior approval).

 - We will collect details of relationships of family members or others you may be connected with which may require collecting details of your sexual orientation, for which we will ask for your explicit consent.
+In certain circumstances such as where we may need to safeguard you in your best interests, we may rely upon schedules 1 and 2 of the data protection act 2018.

 What do we use your information for?